Dauracul/filter/README.md

 # Map Features
 - Simple immunity notes will be labeled on Magic or higher Maps
 - Map cube recipes are attached to the materials sold by Anya
-- All Normal and Exception bases will be hidden in maps, unless Unique/Set/Magic/Rare
+- All Normal and Exceptional bases will be hidden in maps, unless Unique/Set/Magic/Rare

 # Class-specific
 DRUID: